james-millner/kotlin-playground-maven/ReadMe.md

 Alternatively, once built you can run the example with the kotlin CLI

     kotlin -cp target/hello-world-1.0-SNAPSHOT-jar-with-dependencies.jar hello.HelloKt

+Or you can run with Java once built:

+    java -jar target/marvel-api-kotlin-example-1.0-SNAPSHOT-jar-with-dependencies.jar agr1 arg2 .......

 ## Using commandline arguments